Skip to Content

 • By submitting, you agree to receive text messages from Kuvara Law Firm at the number provided, including those related to your inquiry, follow-ups, and review requests, via automated technology.
 Consent is not a condition of purchase.
 Msg & data rates may apply.
 Msg frequency may vary.
 Reply STOP to cancel or HELP for assistance.
 Acceptable Use Policy

-Who Is Liable for an Uber Accident?
+Who Is Liable for an Uber or Lyft Accident?

 Rideshare accident claims fall under the umbrella of personal injury cases.
 In California, personal injury cases are based on a theory of negligence.
-A person — or driver —is negligent when he or she fails to act with the care that a reasonable person would use in a similar situation.
+A person — or driver — is negligent when he or she fails to act with the care that a reasonable person would use in a similar situation.
 All drivers in California have a duty to use reasonable care when they are behind the wheel of a vehicle.

 If a driver violates a law that is meant to prevent car accidents, such as speeding, texting while driving, running a red light, or driving under the influence of drugs and/or alcohol, he or she may be considered “negligent per se.”
 This means he or she is presumed to be negligent (and thus liable for any injuries caused).